takaswie/hinoko-rs/hinoko/README.md

 The hinoko crate depends on API crates provided by [gtk-rs project](https://gtk-rs.org/) for type/object system, event loop, and dispacher.

+## Features for documentation

+* dox

+   * Suppress linking to hinoko library when generating documentation.

 ## Repository